 In 2008 Sophie closed her original agency to pursue her passion of effecting positive change through simple, effective and affordable brand strategies.
 She saw the opportunity and challenge to create something truly ‘value able’ when she tossed around the concept of the potential in small change.
 Her inspiration was also born in the daily ritual of kissing her three children goodnight.
 Sophie believes all children should have the right to a safe and supportive environment.
-Sophie currently manages a brand agency called Brandswell Worldwide and is a student at the School for Social Entrepreneurs Australia.
+Sophie currently manages a brand agency called Brandswell Worldwide and recently graduated from the School for Social Entrepreneurs Australia.

 While I do not have the financial resources to significantly impact the inequities of our world, I do have some skills and time.
 I believe that together we can all make a huge difference, because everyone counts!

 Glenn has worked in the accounting profession since 1990.
 His expertise covers a variety of areas including business advice and consulting; taxation; performance management and business development; risk management and audit.
 Glenn has extensive experience advising medium-to-large business operators in a variety of industries including finance, health, hotels, property, retail and not-for-profits.